- Supabase DB. A database for storing your user data. Row Level Security so data is protected, and users can only access their own information.

-- Supabase Auth - To allow users to login and sign up.
+- Supabase Auth - To allow users to log in and sign up.

 - Supabase Storage - To allow users to upload a profile photo.